chinarjoshi/chinarjoshi.github.io/_posts/shells/2023-01-01-wpaconnect.md

 There are 2 options: `systemd-resolved` and `resolvconf`.
 The former is ubiquitous, and the latter is for anti-systemd users.
 Simply ensure the process is running in the background.

----
+# Introducing: `wpaconnect`

-I also wrote a shell script, called `wpaconnect`, that does exactly these steps.
+I wrote a shell script that does exactly these steps.
 This is useful for distro-hoppers who don't want to waste hours getting the authentication configs right, or if this is your first time installing an "advanced" Linux distro and had the rude awakening that old software is not friendly.
 You can find more information about it at this GitHub repo.

 ---
 [^1] Unless you really messed up and completely forgot to install any networking software during bootstrap.
 In this case, you need to go back into the installation environment and bootstrap the appropriate programs.